shz/vztouch/readme.md

 There are a few buckets of functionality `vz.touch` provides:

- * A normalized interface across touch and click events
+ * A normalized interface across touch and click events (click, down, up, drag)
  * Fast clicks for touch devices (i.e. no 300ms delay)
  * Useful extra information for events (e.g. cursor position)
  * Workarounds for browser bugs (*cough* Android 4 stock browser *cough*)